This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - Can lead to social isolation, loneliness and poor relationships

 Obviously people of all ages can experience chronic stress, but it’s thought that younger and middle-aged adults between the ages of 15 and 49 are most likely to deal with debilitating chronic stress.
-“Generation Z” is considered to be the most stressed-out age group in many industrialized nations, due to factors like violence, political turmoil, poor finances and poor health, while “Millennials” report the highest rates of anxiety, loneliness and depression.
+“Generation Z” is considered to be the most stressed-out age group in many industrialized nations, due to factors like violence, political turmoil, poor finances and poor health, while “millennials” report the highest rates of anxiety, loneliness and depression.

-Do people always know that they are dealing with chronic stress?
-Not necessarily.
-It’s not always easy for someone to make a connection between stress in their lives and symptoms such as pain and brain fog.
-People also tend to struggle with identifying exactly what’s causing them to worry or to feel angry, overwhelmed or depressed.
+It’s not always easy for people to make a connection between stress in their lives and symptoms such as pain and brain fog.
+People also tend to struggle with identifying exactly what’s causing them to worry or feel angry, overwhelmed or depressed.

 When chronically stressed, you release more “stress hormones” such as adrenaline and cortisol, a steroid hormone in the broader class of steroids called glucocorticoids that is secreted by the adrenal glands.
 When levels of stress hormones remain elevated over time, they impact many bodily functions.

-1. Exercise and Yoga
+1. Exercise and yoga

 One of the best stress relievers available to us is exercise, a natural remedy for anxiety because it releases powerful endorphin chemicals in the brain, which act like the body’s built-in painkillers and mood-lifters.

-Exercises improves insulin sensitivity, can help someone become more aware of their hunger levels, improves confidence/self-esteem, and leads to better mental processing and a lower risk for depression.
 Can’t sleep?
 Well, exercise can help with that too, which is very important considering quality sleep is needed to regulate hormones and help the body recover.

-Yoga has been shown to have similar benefits, reinforcing the “mind-body connection,” improving how people (especially women) feel about their bodies, helping with sleep and controlling anxiety.
-A review of over 35 clinical trials that tested the effects of regular yoga on stress levels and health found that, overall, yoga offers significant improvements in various physical and psychological health markers for the majority of people.
+A review of more than 35 clinical trials that tested the effects of regular yoga on stress levels and health found that, overall, yoga offered significant improvements in various physical and psychological health markers for the majority of people.

-Looking for an even more impactful way to feel the benefits of exercise?
-Do so while listening to uplifting music.
-Research findings indicate that music listening positively impacts the psycho-biological stress system, helps activate the parasympathetic nervous system, improves recovery time, and has benefits for hormonal balance and brain functioning overall.
+Research findings have indicated that music listening positively impacts the psycho-biological stress system, helps activate the parasympathetic nervous system, improves recovery time, and has benefits for hormonal balance and brain functioning overall.

-Another terrific way to relieve stress is through forest bathing.
-To forest bathe, you immerse yourself in naturally beautiful and health-boosting forest surroundings by using your various senses of sight, hearing, smell, etc. It’s meant to be a very peaceful and positive experience that has been shown by science to provide various health benefits.
+It’s meant to be a very peaceful and positive experience that has been shown by science to provide various health benefits.
 A study found that the tree’s compounds can decrease stress hormone levels in both men and women.

 Natural stress relief meditation and mindfulness-based stress reduction are types of simple mental techniques that are practiced for as little as 10–15 minutes once or twice a day in order to bring about more “mindfulness” and reduce stress or anxiety.

-Various other forms of meditation have been shown to lower physiological responses to stress, improve mental alertness, and help people overcome various emotional and physical problems, such as: anxiety, depression, poor mental health that affects quality of life, attention problems, substance use, eating habits, sleep, pain and weight gain.
+Various other forms of meditation have been shown to lower physiological responses to stress, improve mental alertness, and help people overcome various emotional and physical problems, such as:

 3. Acupuncture